I. The inspector shall inspect:

 II.
 The inspector shall describe:

 - the location of the thermostat for the heating system;

 III.
 The inspector shall report as in need of correction:

-- manually operated dampers that did not open and close;
+- any heating system that did not operate; and

 IV.
 The inspector is not required to: